ardanlabs/gotraining/topics/web/testing/README.md

 * The standard library has a package named httptest with good support.
 * There are several ways to create unit and integration tests in Go.
+* Example 5 is a complement for example 1 written in the popular BDD style.

 ## Links